-An incredible filmmaker, a trendsetter like Raj Kumar Hirani shakes hand with an amazing actor like Ranbir Kapoor who is fearless and is ready for any experiment to portray the real life story of a star like Sanjay Dutt whose charisma has been in race with controversies.
-Son of a respected kind soul - Sunil Dutt, the actor who later turned into a politician with a heart of gold.
+An Incredible filmmaker, a trendsetter like Raj Kumar Hirani, an amazing actor like Ranbir Kapoor who is fearless and is ready for any experiment shake hand to portray the real life story of a star like Sanjay Dutt whose charisma has been in race with controversies surrounding the son of a respected father – Sunil Dutt, the actor who later turned into a politician with a heart of gold.

 After blending human issues with fresh, funny, on screen sly incursions – be it medical (MUNNABHAI series), education (3 IDIOTS) or faith (PK) Rajkumar Hirani holds the megaphone to tell the story of Sanjay Dutt fondly called as ‘baba’ in SANJU.

 A biopic is a tricky business, sometimes we come across stories which needs to be told and is not known.
-At times there are stories which are generally known but still has something hidden.
-Interestingly, SANJU starring Ranbir Kapoor doesn’t fall in the categories mentioned above, it creates its own.
+At times there are also stories, which are generally known but still has something hidden.
+Interestingly, SANJU starring Ranbir Kapoor doesn’t fall in either categories, it creates its own.

 Rajkumar Hirani’s SANJU is a story of a man every Indian knows, the life of Sanjay Dutt has been in public domain and Sanjay Dutt is not Sachin Tendulkar or Nelson Mandela.
 This makes the job of the filmmaker Rajkumar Hirani more difficult and experimental in how to make the sensational and controversial life of Sanjay Dutt which gathered all the eye balls for all the reasons into an absorbing, enthralling and enjoyable piece of cinema for good reasons.